Not a week goes past without an email landing in my inbox asking me about “jobs in Thailand” for foreigners/expats.

 If you're travelling around and need cash, then why not share your experiences and get paid.
 Of course, you need to be adept at penning magazine-worthy articles, and you'll need to submit work on spec to get your name out there.

-If you're good enough, and get in with a couple of travel websites, in-flight magazines and Thai newspaper supplements, you could very well make a career for yourself.
+If you're good enough, you could well land a few writing jobs with travel websites, in-flight magazines and Thai newspaper supplements — and end up making a good career for yourself.